 But what's our unique role?
 Our unique role is to be a God-centered, faith-centered place that leads us to holy action or the name of my new book to Radical Loving, through radical, loving and awesome Holiness.

-What would your advice be to someone who wants to explore face in some way, but just doesn't know where to even start?
+What would your advice be to someone who wants to explore faith in some way, but just doesn't know where to even start?

 Listen.
 Listen to people in your community.
 Find out where the best new things are going on.
 Find out where the best practices are.
 Find out where the best rabbis, priests, ministers, gurus, roshis are.
 The people who are touching souls instead of just touching pocketbooks and wallets.